emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 The alliance between the working class and the intelligentsia is valuable not only in the struggle against monopolies.
 V.I.Lenin said that the intelligentsia is needed "for our socialist revolution.
-We know socialism can only be built from elements of large-scale capitalist culture, and the intellectuals are one of these elements" that "we cannot build" the state "if we do not utilise such a heritage of capitalist culture as the intellectuals ".
+We know socialism can only be built from elements of large-scale capitalist culture, and the intellectuals are one of these elements[^9]" that "we cannot build" the state "if we do not utilise such a heritage of capitalist culture as the intellectuals[^10]".
 Through a stronger unity with intellectuals within a broad anti-monopoly and anti-imperialist front the working class can create favourable conditions for the building of socialism and communism which is its ultimate goal.

 **
 <br>

-1. International Meeting of Communist and Workers’ Parties, Moscow 1969, p.25
+[^1]: International Meeting of Communist and Workers’ Parties, Moscow 1969, p.25
-2. K. Marx and F.Engels “Manifesto of the Communist Party”, Collected Works, vol. 6, p.
+[^2]: K. Marx and F.Engels “Manifesto of the Communist Party”, Collected Works, vol. 6, p.
 487.
-3. V.I.Lenin, CW, vol. 4, p.
+[^3]: V.I.Lenin, CW, vol. 4, p.
 202.
-4. V.I.Lenin, CW, vol. 7, p.
+[^4]: V.I.Lenin, CW, vol. 7, p.
 45.
-5. International Meeting of Communist and Workers' Parties, Moscow, 1969, p.25.
+[^5]: International Meeting of Communist and Workers' Parties, Moscow, 1969, p.25.
-6. L'Humanité, January 30, 1974.
+[^6]: L'Humanité, January 30, 1974.
-7. Economie et politique, 1970, No. 188, p.
+[^7]: Economie et politique, 1970, No. 188, p.
 85.
-8. World Marxist Review, No. 2, 1976, p.
+[^8]: World Marxist Review, No. 2, 1976, p.
 30.
-9. V. I. Lenin, CW, vol. 28, p.
+[^9]:  V. I. Lenin, CW, vol. 28, p.
 213.
-10. Ibid., p.215.
+[^10]: Ibid., p.215.